fenago/nlp-pytorch/lab_guides/Lab_1.md

 ![](./images/6.PNG)

-Figure 1.5 -- Output of the clustering algorithm

 Clustering also has uses within the realm of NLP.
 If we are given a dataset of emails and want to determine how many